I get sent questions from followers daily. Recently, I received one question that stood out to me. Here is the abridged version:

 Now, for those of you who are new here, I was born and raised in some of the roughest areas of Pittsburgh.

-But just because I made it out of the hood doesn’t mean that I landed on my feet.
+But just because I made it out of the projects doesn’t mean that I landed on my feet.
 I spent most of my twenties poor, with terrible habits, weak values, and a serious case of imposter syndrome.

 I fell into an alcohol addiction which took years to kick.
 Slowly but surely, I worked through my issues and now, at 34, I finally feel like a competent adult.